oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 {% img blog/secure-access-to-eks/52.png alt:"Path To Local Kubeconfig File" width:"600" %}{: .center-image }

-- Delete any existing config files and add the one from CloudShell:
+- Rename any existing config files as a backup and add the one from CloudShell:

 {% img blog/secure-access-to-eks/53.png alt:"Local Kubeconfig File" width:"400" %}{: .center-image }